mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/python_builtin_functions.md

 Tensor(shape=[], dtype=Int32, value=3)
 ```

-JIT Fallback supports printing constants in static graph mode by using native print of Python, which is different from [Print operator](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.Print.html) prints information at a different time.
+Support for printing constants in static graph mode by using native print of Python, which is different from [Print operator](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.Print.html) prints information at a different time.
 Python native print is triggered during compilation (at compiling time phase printing), while the Print operator requires the graph to be compiled and sent down to the device side to run before printing (at runtime phase printing).

 For the sake of understanding, the following examples are given. tensor_sum involves Tensor summing, i.e. the runtime phase to get the result.
 When calling print, the actual call is the Print operator in the static graph mode.
-Refer to [static graph syntax support](https://www.mindspore.cn/docs/en/master/note/static_graph_syntax_support.html).
-And np_num is the result of adding up two NumPy constants, i.e., the usage supported by JIT Fallback, so when calling print, the native Python print is used.
+And np_num is the result of adding up two NumPy constants, so when calling print, the native Python print is used.
 Because of the different timing of the two prints, it ends up showing np_sum before tensor_sum, i.e. the print result of Python native print supported by JIT Fallback will be before the Print operator.

 ```python
 import numpy as np